 - How have humans affected the environment at each of several geographic scales and how can these effects be mitigated?

-Upon completion of the SEE-U program you will have acquired an understanding of the following key concepts:
+Upon completion of the SEE-U program you will have acquired the following:

 - Keen understanding of the scientific method and its theoretical underpinnings including the formulation of scientific hypotheses, field study design, data collection and analysis, and presentation of academic research findings.